smr547/digital-imager/README.md

-## Welcome to my Digital Imager project
+## Welcome to the Digital Imager project

 After 40 years working as a sofware engineer I'm keen to persue my old hobbies of Astronomy and instrument making.
 What better place to start than building a camera for a telescope.